kjkhy9/PerfectPlan/README.md

 ## Setup (local)

-1. Git
-- Clone this repository into your personal machine with git
+1. Git clone this repository into your personal machine with git

 2. Backend
 ```powershell